 Criterion Affiliation Score Modifier

 Character level +1/2 PC's level

-5 or more ranks in Diplomac y or Appraise +1 per 5 ranks in each skill
+5 or more ranks in Diplomacy or Appraise +1 per 5 ranks in each skill

 Can cast charm person +1

-Can cast sending or travel by 100 miles in a day any means more than +2
+Can cast sending or travel by a ny means more than

+100 miles in a day +2

 Makes peaceful contact with a new town or potential

-customer base
+customer base -

-Successfully guards a caravar
+Successfully guards a caravan +1 per caravan guarded

 Sells 1,000 gp of weapons

-or other goods +1 per sale (max.
++1 per sale (max.
 1/month)

 Discovers new iron, gem, or

-precious metal deposit +2 per discovery
++2 per discovery

-Less than 5 ranks in Diplomacy or Appraise -2 per skill Fails to deliver a caravan or message on time -1/day
+Less than 5 ranks in Diplomac

+Fails to deliver a caravan or me

+Loses a shipment of goods

-Does not account for at least 10,000 gp of business per year (whether in direct sales, guard duty, or prospecting for ore or customers) -6
+Does not account for at least 1 per year (whether in direct sale 0,000 gp of business

-prospecting for one or custor 11013) -0
+prospecting for ore or custom

 Titles, Benefits, and Duties: As you rise through the ranks of the Consortium, you learn to increase your negotiating skills, and you gain access to great wealth.

 Affiliation Score Title: Benefits and Duties

 3 or lower No affiliation.

 4-10 Freelancer: The Consortium occasionally calls on you to help on specific jobs.

 11-20 Associate: +1 competency bonus on Diplomacy checks when speaking about business matters.

 21-29 Subguild Head: Placed in charge of one of the many subguilds and commanding the services of five 4th-level experts (allot skill points as you like, for you can choose from the many clerks in the Consortium).
 Once per month, your experts must each make a DC 20 Appraise check and a DC 15 Gather Information check.
 If three or more fail the Appraise check, business is bad, and you lose 1 point from your affiliation score.
 If all five fail the Gather Information check, you fail to anticipate and deter a kidnap and ransom attempt targeting you or your family, and an EL 10 band of rogues arrives to carry out the deed.

 30 or higher Secretary of the Overguild: Can borrow up to 30,000 gp in cash from guild coffers, but this debt must be repaid within one year.

 Executive Powers: Craft, gift, trade.